BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/evil_legacy.md

 - **Orc Archers** `PASSIVE`

 The Orcs in the Howdah are not treated as separate models, and as such cannot be targeted individually.
 During the Shoot Phase, the Howdah can make a number of shooting attacks equal to its remaining Wounds, using its own Shoot Value.
-These shots are treated as being made with an Orc [bow][Bow], can still be made if the Great Beast has Moved over half its Move Value, and do not suffer the -1 penalty for Moving and Shooting.
+These shots are treated as being made with an [Orc bow][Orc Bow], can still be made if the Great Beast has Moved over half its Move Value, and do not suffer the -1 penalty for Moving and Shooting.
 Measure the range from the base of the Great Beast, and Line of Sight from the Commander.

 ---